 At Lawyer Legion, we understand the importance of specialty certification programs.
 We created a feature on our directory to narrow the search to only New Mexico attorneys who have earned specialty certification.

-New Mexico's Rules of Professional Conduct Article 7, Rule 16-704 says only certified specialist attorneys may make statements implying "specialization" in legal advertisements.
+Under New Mexico's Rules of Professional Conduct Article 7, Rule 16-704, only certified specialist attorneys were permitted to make statements implying "specialization" in legal advertisements.
 The purpose of the New Mexico board-certified attorney program includes:

 Under New Mexico Rules of Professional Conduct, an attorney may say he or she is certified only if he or she is certified by the New Mexico Board of Legal Specialization, by an appropriate organization in another state, or by an organization accredited by the American Bar Association.
 Proctors in admiralty and patent attorneys barred by the United States Patent and Trademark Office do not need to seek state certification.